Internal architecture

 Description: A small bit of code between our system and the user code to be able to run it.

 This is not an internal Ryax service but a wrapper that is put around user code to communicate with Ryax.
-It creates a gRPC server with a simple interface that initializes the module and then runs executions.
-This wrapper works for both processors and source modules with the same protocol: the source modules are streaming execution responses, while the processors are only sending one response and closing the connection.
+It creates a gRPC server with a simple interface that initializes the action and then runs executions.
+This wrapper works for both processors and source actions with the same protocol: the source actions are streaming execution responses, while the processors are only sending one response and closing the connection.

 Responsibilities: